-If Tracy Verdugo was given the opportunity to coin a term for a new art movement based around what she teaches she might call it “Curiosity and Wonderism” or maybe “Loosen-upism” or “Endless possibilitism”
+If Tracy Verdugo was given the opportunity to coin a term for a new art movement based around what she teaches she might call it “Curiosity and Wonderism” or maybe “Loosen-upism” or “Endless possibilitism”.

-When she is not hanging out with her family in their artsy adobe home in a small village on the shores of Jervis Bay, Australia, or throwing paint around in her little purple studio in their backyard, you may find her wrangling with two large suitcases attempting to board the BART in San Francisco en route to teach at an art retreat or sitting in a circle on St Pete Beach Florida listening intently as women share their stories of creative longing.
+When she is not hanging out with her family in their artsy adobe home in a small village on the shores of Jervis Bay, Australia, you might find her throwing paint around in her little purple studio in their backyard.
+For part of the year you may also find her painting beside thermal pools on an Italian island with an eager group of students, aperol spritz in one hand, paintbrush in the other or sitting in a circle on St Pete Beach, Florida, listening intently as women share their stories of creative longing.

 Tracy is an inspiration instigator, prolific painter, singer/songwriter and lover of the written word, smitten traveller and soaker up of all that is beauty-full.
 She teaches her Paint Mojo and other creative workshops all over this amazing planet and reminds her students of the wonder that already resides within them.

 Her works are vibrant and filled with joy, inspired both by family travels in Mexico and the beauty of everyday life.
-Since 2000 Tracy has held 14 successful solo exhibitions and her works are held in collections both in Australia and overseas.
+Since 2000 Tracy has held 16 successful solo exhibitions and her works are held in collections both in Australia and overseas.

-“The universal theme of connection underlies all of my work; connection to each other and the ways in which we express our humanity; connection with the natural world and the beauty that surrounds us; connection with the divine and a sense of something greater at work in our lives.
+The universal theme of connection underlies all of my work; connection to each other and the ways in which we express our humanity; connection with the natural world and the beauty that surrounds us; connection with the divine and a sense of something greater at work in our lives.

 I like to believe that we are all part of an intricate and breathtaking tapestry.
 Our only choice each moment is whether to be a part of the creating or a part of the unravelling.